kubeflow/examples/xgboost/README.md

 ```

 ## Model Export
-The model is exported at location `/tmp/ames/housing.dat` and we will use the model asset to serve it using [Seldon Core](https://github.com/SeldonIO/seldon-core/).
+The model is exported at location `/tmp/ames/housing.dat`.
+We will use [Seldon Core](https://github.com/SeldonIO/seldon-core/) to serve the model asset.

 ## Model Serving
 Run the following command to create a microservice